 We demand real accountability:

-- Immediate withdrawal of all U.S. troops
+- Withdrawal of all U.S. troops

 - The military IMMEDIATELY release all three hundred names of those quoted in the Afghanistan Papers

 - Congressional hearings that include perjury trials for all those officials who knowingly lied in official Congressional testimony, including closed door session of the Armed Forces Committee

 - A special Congressional committee to investigate fraud, waste, abuse and mismanagement for the war in Afghanistan